Martin's teaching resources

 The course explores intracellular processes with soft matter and statistical physics, including the cytoskeleton and the cell membrane.
 Its emphasis is on connecting microscopic processes with macroscopic behaviors, and the emergence of unusual active material properties.
 The main lectures are accompanied by tutorials:

 - Elasticity and force transmission in the cytoskeleton

-- Membrane-protein interactions (upcoming)
+- Membrane-filament interactions

 and modeling projects, where students propose models for experimental data without the usual detailed guidance of an exercise sheet:

 - Formin speed (data)

 - Opening probability of a membrane channel (data)

 References for that data are only given at the end of the semester, to encourage students to use their imagination rather than imitate the model of the original paper.